A survey of simplicial, relative, and chain complex homology theories for hypergraphs: Preliminaries

-\item Composition of morphisms is component-wise: \end{itemize} \end{definition} In words, a morphism from hypergraph $\H$ to hypergraph $\H'$ requires a map between vertices ($g$) and a map between hyperedges ($f$) such that the set of vertices of the hyperedge that $e\in E$ maps to ($\epsilon'(f(e))$) is equal to the set of vertices that are mapped to by the vertices in $e$ ($\po(g)(\epsilon(e))$).
+\item Composition of morphisms is component-wise: \end{itemize} \end{definition} In words, a morphism from hypergraph $\H$ to hypergraph $\H'$ in $\MHyp$ requires a map between vertices ($f_V$) and a map between hyperedges ($f_E$) such that the set of vertices of the hyperedge that $e\in E$ maps to ($\epsilon'(f_E(e))$) is equal to the set of vertices that are mapped to by the vertices in $e$ ($\po(f_V)(\epsilon(e))$).

-Grilliette, in \cite{grilliette2024simplification}, observed that the operation of hypergraph duality is not a functor of $\Hyp$ to itself, which motivates a theory of incidence hypergraphs with a new category framework.
-While interesting, this more recent work is more than we need for this paper.
-While we are interested in the interplay between duality and homology it is not in a functorial way.
-Moreover, the notion of a hypergraph homomorphism in $\Hyp$ is a generalization of a simplicial map.
-Since our interest in functoriality is to show that homology is a functor from a hypergraph category to $\Ab$, using a category that generalizes $\Simp$ draws clear parallels to the fact that simplicial homology is a functor.

-There are other categories of hypergraphs, for instance, in the setting of metric measure spaces~\cite{ChowdhuryNeedhamSemrad2023}.
 We reiterate that unless we are making a category theoretical argument, we will refer to $\epsilon(e)$ as simply $e$.
 For instance, instead of saying $v \in \epsilon(e)$, we will simply say $v \in e$.

+While $\MHyp$ aligns best with real hypergraph data that frequently includes multi-edges, we remark that many of the homology theories we will survey ignore multi-edges.
+Therefore, we also introduce the category $\Hyp$ of hypergraphs without multi-edges and will restrict many of the category theoretical proofs in Section \ref{sec:homology} to $\Hyp$.